hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 # Endpoint

-Now let's dive into code.
+Now let's dive into the code.
 One of the questions to be answered is how to model API endpoints.

 > [Moya](https://github.com/Moya/Moya) [recommends that you model](https://gist.github.com/kean/a2461a4520969a995c62d9ee65ff7e1a) put your endpoints into an enum (but doesn't enforce this), some open source projects do the same, and Alamofire itself [suggests](https://github.com/Alamofire/Alamofire#crud--authorization) that you do the same.
-This is surprising, because it doesn't seem like an optimal way to represent endpoints.
+This is surprising because it doesn't seem like an optimal way to represent endpoints.
 Enums are great for representing concepts where mutual exclusivity of cases is important - `Optional`, `Result`, `Bool`.
 This is not the case with the API endpoints.
 There is no cohesion in [this code](https://gist.github.com/kean/a2461a4520969a995c62d9ee65ff7e1a).
 Instead of pulling together things that describe a single endpoint the details are scattered across the entire file.
 It's going to be unnecessary tedious to read, add new endpoint or edit existing ones.

 My priorities are that the endpoints should be modeled in a type-safe, declarative and concise way, and it should be easy to add, use, and change them.
 In its simplest form `Endpoint` is described using `HTTP method`, `path`, `parameters`, and a way to decode the response: